wp-plugins/product-catalog/readme.txt

 If something is not provided in Product Catalog plugin, this is additional customization, for that just contact info@huge-it.com, ask for the conditions and our developers will help you with it.

+**I have paid for pro version and didn’t get the link or file to update. ** If you made purchase and didn’t get the plugin pro license file, or file was corrupt, contact us by info@huge-it.com and send order number, we will check and send you the file as soon as possible.

+**Have purchased pro version of Product Catalog plugin but still get the announcement to buy the commercial version to change settings.
+What to do ?**
+This can happen because of your browser’s cache files.
+Press ctrl+f5 (Chrome, FF) in order to clean them, if you use safari, etc., clean from browser settings.
+If nothing helps, just reinstall the plugin again

+**Will I lose all my changes that I made in free version, if I update to pro version of product catalog?**
+Menu > Main Menu > page > Select > choose our Slider > Save.

+**How to have more columns?**
+The number of columns in product catalog depends on the size of your theme container.
+In order to fit one more column you should make element size of catalog view a bit smaller.
+If you are free user and can not make element size smaller, you need to buy the pro version of product catalog plugin or ask the developers for help info@huge-it.com

 ### If you think, that you found a bug in our [WordPress Video Gallery](http://huge-it.com/wordpress-video-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Changelog ==